 where:

-FCRpy is the Fixed Credit Requirement for Participant p in Year y, as determined in accordance with paragraph G.10.1.1;
+FCRpy is the Fixed Credit Requirement for Participant p in Year y, as determined in accordance with paragraph Error!
+Reference source not found.;

-EApr is the Actual Exposure in respect of actual liabilities for participant p across Settlement Risk Period r as calculated in accordance with paragraph G.13.1.1;
+EApr is the Actual Exposure in respect of actual liabilities for participant p across Settlement Risk Period r as calculated in accordance with paragraph Error!
+Reference source not found.;

 ETNDpd is the Traded Not Delivered Exposure for Participant p in Trading Day d as calculated in accordance with section G.14.13;